 Congratulations, and welcome to your adoption journey!
 Though every adoption is unique, this one is yours, and hopefully, this guide will give you insight and help you prepare without freaking out.
+Adopting an older child, like an 8-year-old, is a special journey.
 This guide is not a substitution for actual medical or psychological help and should not be taken as such.
-Not all scenarios are common, but they are common enough that they have been added, “just in case”.
+Not all scenarios are common, but they are common enough that they have been added, “just in case.”

 The First Month